sushantkothari/FitCal-Advanced-Caloric-Prediction/README.md

     ```bash
     jupyter notebook
     ```
-2. Open the `Caloric_Prediction.ipynb` notebook and run the cells to train and evaluate the models.
+2. Open the `Advanced_caloric_prediction_ipynb.ipynb` notebook and run the cells to train and evaluate the models.

 ## Workflow